freeCodeCamp/freeCodeCamp/docs/security.md

 While we do not offer any bounties or swags at the moment, we'll be happy to list your name in our [Hall of Fame](https://contribute.freecodecamp.org/#/security-hall-of-fame) list, provided the reports are not low-effort.

-We consider using tools & online utilities to report issues with SPF & DKIM configs, or SSL Server tests, etc. in the category of ["beg bounties"](https://www.troyhunt.com/beg-bounties/) are unable to respond to these reports.
+We consider using tools & online utilities to report issues with SPF & DKIM configs, or SSL Server tests, etc. in the category of ["beg bounties"](https://www.troyhunt.com/beg-bounties/) and are unable to respond to these reports.

 ## Platforms & Codebases